rhregalado/rhregalado.github.io/_essays/essay13.md

 <p>And the inescapable cocktail of grief, nostalgia, and isolation that follows it.</p>

 <p>When the mind becomes a battlefield and every thought in ruins, we cannot help but ask: Is rock bottom still farther below?
 Will the light at the end of the tunnel ever draw nearer?
 How much more do I need to wait?
-How do you find the courage to begin again?</p>
+How do I find the courage to begin again?</p>

 <p>The brevity of life allows us to contemplate that our existence is an extension of grace.
 A love letter from God to remind us that love is everywhere we go.
 And how great a gift it is to be capable of that love as well.
 It is that same love that allows us to alchemize loss into poetry, songs, art, and generosity.</p>